 With the ongoing COVID-19 outbreak, taxes may not be at the top of your mind.
 Even if they are, you may not want to travel outside your house for tax preparation help.
 Here’s what you need to know to file your taxes in 2020.

-By law, stimulus checks can be reduced if someone owes child support.
+By law, the first stimulus check can be reduced if someone owes child support.
 However, as the married spouse of someone who owes child support, you will still get your portion of the stimulus check.
-Unfortunately, in some cases, people do not receive their stimulus payment because the entire stimulus check goes to their spouse’s child support debt.
+Unfortunately, in some cases, people did not receive their stimulus payment because the entire stimulus check went to their spouse’s child support debt.